healthy-chicken-saladeers/rag_detective/docs/gcp-scraper-commands.md

-# Instructions to run the scraper docker container alone
+# Instructions to run docker containers alone using the `scraper` container as an exa,ple

-#### These won't be necessary most of the time, as the `docker-compose.yml` will run both containers.
+#### These won't be necessary most of the time, as the `docker-compose.yml` will run all four containers.

 ### Here are instructions for the individual scraper container.
 Run these from the `src/scraper` folder.